carbonWinter/the-big-guns/index.md

       text: Learn More
       url: ''
   - heading: Adam C. Edwards
-    copy: Adam also has extensive experience in personal injury defense work that has allowed him to understand strategies and tactics that defense attorneys and insurance adjusters use to lower the value of plaintiffs' claims.
+    copy: Adam has extensive experience in personal injury defense work that has allowed him to understand strategies and tactics that defense attorneys and insurance adjusters use to lower the value of plaintiffs' claims.
 Adam guides his clients through the litigation process to avoid these traps.
 With experience in both defense and plaintiffs' personal injury cases, Adam is more than qualified to handle your case.
-    image: /uploads/DSC_0411.jpg
+    image: "/uploads/DSC_0411.jpg"
     overlay:
       color: ''
       opacity: 0.7